hasteinmetz/hasteinmetz.github.io/docs/contact.md

 ---
 layout: mydefault
-title: Contact Me
+title: "Contact Me | Hillel Steinmetz"
-description: A page with a form to reach out to me
+description: "A page with a form to reach out to me"
 tag: navbar mail
 ---